wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 #### Session Meta Procedures

-A client can actively retrieve information about sessions, or forcefully disconnect sessions, via the following meta-procedures:
+A client can actively retrieve information about sessions, or forcefully close sessions, via the following meta-procedures:

 * `wamp.session.count`: Obtains the number of sessions currently attached to the realm.
 * `wamp.session.list`: Retrieves a list of the session IDs for all sessions currently attached to the realm.